Online Therapy With A Licensed Online Psychologist

 Getty/VadymPastukh

-What to expect from virtual therapy
+What to expect from virtual therapy: Cognitive behavioral therapy sessions and more

 Online therapy tends to be similar to in-person therapy in several ways.
 When someone visits a therapist at their office, they tend to spend time discussing events that go on in their daily life, and they are free to discuss any problems or challenges they’re experiencing.
 This also occurs during an online session with a therapist.

 You can speak openly with your therapist about a wide range of topics, from relationship challenges to concerns about your career.
-You might see a therapist if you’re struggling with challenges like eating disorders, panic disorders, substance abuse, anger management, or other behavioral health problems.
+You might see a therapist if you’re struggling with challenges like eating disorders, panic disorders, substance use, anger management, or other behavioral health problems.
 Your therapist may also be able to guide you through life transitions and help you examine any concerning thoughts and behaviors.
 A licensed online therapist might use evidence-based therapeutic approaches like cognitive behavioral therapy (CBT), dialectical behavior therapy, solution-focused therapy, or other therapy modalities.

 What are virtual therapy sessions like?